christytan/OCI-GoldenGate/workshops/atp-d/LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md

 - You can connect to and manage linux host mahine using SSH client.
 Recent versions of Windows 10 provide OpenSSH client commands to create and manage SSH keys and make SSH connections from a command prompt.

 - Other common Windows SSH clients you can install locally is PuTTY.
-Click [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows) to follow the steps to connect to linux host machine from you windows using PuTTY.
+Click [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows) to follow the steps to connect to linux host machine from your windows using PuTTY.

 You now have a secure ssh tunnel from your local laptop to your developement system in OCI on VNC port 5901

+### Note: As mentioned earlier, you need a VNC client installed on your laptop.
+This lab uses VNC Viewer

 Start VNC Viewer on your laptop and configure a client connection using the settings as shown